 A person should undergo a preventive medical examination at least once a year.
-This way, there is high possibility of uncovering disease or risk factors at the onset.
+This way, there is high possibility of uncovering underlying diseases or risk factors at the onset.
 The examination also helps reveal early stages of cancer.

-Consists of a comprehensive medical examination by a doctor, a complete laboratory check-up, evaluation of risks affecting your health and proposal for minimising these affects, early commencement of treatment in the case of uncovered disease and proposal of further measures to be taken.
+This checkup consists of a comprehensive medical examination by a doctor, a complete laboratory check-up, evaluation of risks affecting your health and proposal for minimising these affects, early commencement of treatment in the case of uncovered disease and proposal of further precautions to be taken.

 The course of preventive medical examination